AuTestSuite/AuTest/docsrc/source/API/setup.rst

 These items will be listed below in the form of **<namespace>.<method>** to help clarify grouping.

-.. py:method:: FromDirectory(path)
+.. py:method:: Copy.FromDirectory(path)

     This method copies items from a given directory to test sandbox directory.
     All paths are relative from the Test.TestRoot directory, unless if the path provided is an absolute path.
-    The same as:
+    The same as saying:

     .. sourcecode:: python